How to Choose a New Career at 60

 Content Writer

-Content writers are often freelancers who produce online materials, such as social media posts, blogs, and website copy, for clients.
+Content writers produce written materials for clients, including social media posts, blogs, and website copy, and this is often a freelance role.
 Content writing offers great flexibility in when and where you work.

 Proofreader and Editor

 Proofreaders and editors are the final eyes inspecting an author’s work.
-They pick up spelling, grammar, and punctuation glitches; improve the flow of the writing; and generally give the piece a polish.
+They pick up spelling, grammar, and punctuation glitches and generally give the piece a polish.
 Many proofreaders and editors are freelancers, with all the benefits of flexibility and work-life balance that entails.

-If you have a great eye for detail, the ability to concentrate, good IT skills, and a sound knowledge of grammar, punctuation, and spelling, this could be the career change for you.
+If you have a sharp eye for detail, the ability to concentrate, good IT skills, and a sound knowledge of grammar, punctuation, and spelling, this could be the career for you.

 The best way to prepare for a new career as a proofreader and editor is to take a course.
 There’s more to it than just realizing you can spot the typos in the novel you’re reading, but if that sounds like you, just think how well you’d do with some formal training under your belt!